 Jane and I have gotten ourselves into a multitude of busy situations, gardening being but one.
 There has been much rain recently and today we managed to get out into the garden and pop the potatoes into the earth.
 We also have much beetroot, cavolo nero, spinach, rocket, rainbow chard, sunflowers and I can’t remember the rest.
 Needless to say, we are excited about the prospects of the Beach House Garden this year and have our fingers well crossed for a mild, wind-free summer.
 Very, very, very wishful thinking.

-60g nettle leaves, 40g wild garlic leaves, 4 garlic cloves (crushed), 100ml evoo, 100g veg pecorino (using wild flower rennet), 1 pinch salt and 2 pinch pepper
+60g nettle leaves, 40g wild garlic leaves, 4 garlic cloves (crushed), 100ml evoo, 100g vegan parmesan (Violife do a good one), 1 pinch salt and 2 pinch pepper

-Blanch nettle quickly (30 seconds) in simmering water, this will keep them nice and green and take the sting out of them!
+Blanch nettle quickly (10 seconds) in boiling water, this will keep them nice and green and take the sting out of them!
+Plunge (great word) into cold water.
+Pat dry.

 In a pistou stew, see below, or spread on toast!
 It really comes to life tossed in warm pasta.